AMERICAN TOAD CARE SHEET Bufo americanus

 ACTIVITY: American Toads are mainly nocturnal but can be seen basking in the sun or going for a swim during the day.
 These toads spend most of the day time resting in their burrows and emerging at sunset.
 This is when they soak, hunt, and males call out for mates.
 They are a bit “lazy” though!
 Do not be alarmed when your toad spends the whole day in its hide, that is perfectly normal!
 However, these toads are always ready to go when it comes to food.

 ENCLOSURE: American Toads require a large amount of coconut fiber substrate to burrow in.
-4-6 inches (10-15cm) is highly suggested.
+4-6 inches (10-15cm) is suggested if not more.
 Live leafy plants create amazing hiding spots and environmental enrichment!
 Toads love burrowing into the roots of plants (which can kill the plants) but the toads love it.
 I highly suggest a mixture of live and false plants to create a natural, comfortable environment.
 Log hides, driftwood, and plant pots on their side create amazing hiding places.
-I personally like log hides because it is more natural and doubles as somewhere they can climb on!
+I personally use log hides because it is more natural and doubles as somewhere they can climb on!
 Lastly, freshwater must be available at all times.
 I suggest a water bowl around 3 inches (8cm) deep and 6 inches (15cm) wide.
 If using tap water, water conditioner must be used.
 This removes harmful chemicals and makes the water safe for your amphibian.
 Directions vary so be sure to read the label before using.

 SIZE OF ENCLOSURE: A single American Toad can live comfortably in a 30″ x 12″ x 12″ (76 x 30.5 x 30.5 cm) or 20-gallon long.
 For 2-4 toads a 36″ x 18″ x 16″ (91.5 x 46 x 40.5cm) or 40 gallon breeder is needed!
 American Toads need more horizontal space than vertical.